The final stage of the reform to liquor licensing in South Australia came into operation on 18 November 2019.

 The reforms were developed in response to the 2016 review conducted by retired Supreme Court Judge Tim Anderson QC, which made 129 recommendations to create a modern and flexible licensing system that supports a vibrant hospitality industry, while maintaining a safe drinking culture.

-Delivery of the reforms has been divided into three stages to allow for operational changes and further consultation on different aspects of the reforms.
+Delivery of the reforms was divided into three stages to allow for operational changes and further consultation on different aspects of the reforms.

 The State Government delivered the 2018-19 State Budget on Tuesday, 4 September 2018, which included the introduction of new liquor licensing fees.

-All current licences will transition to new liquor licence categories, commencing late 2019 and a risk-based annual licensing fee will be adopted.
+All current licences transitioned to new liquor licence categories on 18 November 2019 and a risk-based annual licensing fee has been adopted.
 Licensees can calculate their new annual licensing fees using the fee calculator.

-Consumer and Business Services developed the Liquor and gaming online portal, where licensees can use to review changes to their licences and make adjustments to reduce their annual fees.
+Consumer and Business Services have also developed the Liquor and gaming online portal (LGO).
+Licensees can use LGO to manage their liquor licence, including make applications and pay fees.

-November 2019 - New liquor licensing system becomes operational
+18 November 2019 - New liquor licensing system became operational

-Licensees are provided with updated licences through Liquor Online portal and new licence categories become operational.
+Licensees were posted updated licences and new licence categories became operational.

 Stage 2 changes create tougher penalties for breaches of the Liquor Licensing Act 1997, expand protections for minors, reduce red tape, and introduce additional changes in the best interest of the community in relation to: